Welcome to today's edition of the Rush 24-7 podcast.

 Some of them aren't going to be here tomorrow.

-My only point in telling, and maybe even then it won't get here.
+My only point in telling, and maybe even then, it won't get here.

-Maybe a lot of you people probably have stuff coming, and I'm just if my experience is anything like anybody else's, they're just swamped out there.
+And if my experience is anything like anybody else's, they're just swamped out there.

-Um PS, FedEx, who knows whoever else.
+UPS, FedEx, who knows whoever else.

-So uh so be patient.
+So be patient.

 Also, Odell Beckham Jr.

-You know, there's a whole backstory to this that I don't think a lot of people uh have put together.
+You know, there's a whole backstory to this that I don't think a lot of people have put together.

 But let me just give you the full rundown on all of this.